 A project is required to be submitted as part of the requirements for Geodetic Surveying.
-Projects, undertaken by students as part of their university courses, may be submitted to the Panel if the project meets the Panel's requirements as described below.

 The submission must contain all field notes, relevant computations and other data.
 A full report is required for the projects, listing among other items, the survey methods used, procedures adopted, the design parameters that had to be met, the equipment and software used, an assessment of the comparative results and accuracies achieved, and any problems encountered.
 The projects are to be endorsed with the certificate as in paragraph 3.3.